Bucharest

 Primăverii

-luxuryHistoric embassy and elite residential district north of the centre with leafy boulevards, Herastrau Park proximity, and the highest concentration of villas in Bucharest.
+luxuryHistoric embassy and elite residential district north of centre with leafy boulevards, Herăstrău Park proximity, and Bucharest's highest concentration of villas.
+The default zone for senior diplomats and C-suite executives.

 Floreasca / Aviatiei

-premiumNorthern modern district with corporate towers, Floreasca Park, and Romania's tech HQs (UiPath, Bitdefender).
-Popular with mid-to-senior tech professionals.
+premiumNorthern modern district with corporate tower clusters, Floreasca Park and lake, and Romania's tech HQs (UiPath, Bitdefender HQ nearby).
+The go-to for mid-to-senior tech professionals.

 Housing reality: Standard rental laws apply.
 Direct landlord negotiations are common, with 1-2 months deposit standard.